hamidghaedi/identify_critical_AA_using_ESM-variant/README.md

 `mean_score`: Represents the average Log-Likelihood ratio (LLR) score for all potential missense variations at a given position.

-`Is_critical`: Based on established criteria, variants falling between -8.5 and -6.5 are labeled as 'in_gray_zone'.
+`Is_critical`: If the mean score is > -6.5 , the residue is believed to be non-critical.
+If the mean score is <-8.5, it is believed to be critical for protein function.
+Residues with a mean score  between -8.5 and -6.5 are labeled as 'in_gray_zone'.

 `Is_in_guideline`: Indicates whether the position is identified as critical by the ClinGen LCA / eoRD VCEP guidelines.
-As it can be seen in the result, the analysis could correctly identify critical residues indicated in the guideline as critical.
+As can be seen in the result, the analysis could correctly identify critical residues indicated in the guideline as critical.

-The resulting data is available below and also fo download as the file named "RPE65_critical_residues.csv" from this repo.
+The resulting data is available below and also for download as the file named "RPE65_critical_residues.csv" from this repo.

 | pos_variant | mean_score | Is_critical  | Is_in_guideline |
 |-------------|------------|--------------|-----------------|